matijagrcic/foldable-and-dual-screen-devices-web/README.md

 # Foldable and dual-screen devices on the Web

-This repository contains useful information for web developers targeting foldable and dual-screen devices.
+This repository contains useful information/notes for developers targeting foldable and dual-screen devices.

 - [Foldable and dual-screen devices on the Web](#foldable-and-dual-screen-devices-on-the-web)
   - [Announcements](#announcements)